-If you’re a little league parent, you’re already aware of how hard it is to remove those brown stains kids get from sliding into second base.
+If you’re a Little League parent, you’re already aware of how hard it is to remove those brown stains kids get on their uniforms from sliding into second base.
 A popular solution — and for good reason — is to use a pressure washer to drive the dirt from the fabric.

 Tip: Don’t have easy access to a pressure washer?
 Use the washing wand at a self-serve car wash.

 Those inexpensive stacking chairs and tables that once were so shiny and clean inevitably devolve into filthy pieces of junk.
 However, a few minutes with a pressure washer can transform them back to like-new condition.

 Tip: This one is so easy and satisfyingly cathartic, you might want to increase your social capital and offer to clean your neighbor’s plastic furniture as well!

 That wooden bench or table may look ready for replacement, but a pressure washing session may be all it needs.
 This YouTube example of a greyed and lichen-encrusted bench is the perfect example of what may seem beyond redemption, but can actually be transformed back into a beautiful and practical piece.